brycehenson/fast_sorted_mask/README.md

 **Bryce M. Henson**
 Matlab code for fast masking/selection of ordered vectors based on binary search.

-Selecting a subset of a vector that is between some limits (herein *masking*,sometimes known as 'gating') is a widely used analytical tool in particle physics and is commonly used in the analysis routines of the He* BEC group ([@spicydonkey](https://github.com/spicydonkey/hebec_essentials),[@GroundhogState](https://github.com/GroundhogState)).
-The common approach of comparing each element to the upper and lower limit  (herein *Brute compare*) has complexity O(n) .
+Selecting a subset of a vector that is between some limits (herein *masking*,sometimes known as 'gating') is a widely used analytical tool (eg. particle physics) commonly employed in the analysis routines of the He* BEC group ([@spicydonkey](https://github.com/spicydonkey/hebec_essentials),[@GroundhogState](https://github.com/GroundhogState)).

+The common approach to creating a histogram involves comparing each element to the upper and lower limit (herein *Brute compare*) has complexity O(n).
 The novel contribution of this code is a demonstration of a relatively simple approach that uses a binary search algorithm ( O(log(n)) ) on an ordered vector to achieve superior performance in two use cases.
 1. Data that is already sorted ( O(log(n)) cf. brute O(n) ).
-2. When there is a requirement to repeatedly (m) mask the same data such that the the inial cost of the sort is offset by the increased speed of the sort operation.
+2. When there is a requirement to repeatedly (m) mask the same data such that the the inial cost of the sort is offset by the increased speed of the mask operation.
 (O(n·log(n)+m·log(n)) cf, O(n·m) )

 There are two things that the user may want from this masking operation:
 1. Returning the number of data points(or counts) in this mask (herein *retun mask count*).